kareemAboelatta/Social-media/README.md

 ## Open-closed:
-- You should be able to extend the behavior of a component, without breaking its usage, or modifying its extensions. for example in the project we have a Repository interface and RepositoryImp class which is extend or implement Repository interface methods now if we want to modify something or add a function for example
+- You should be able to extend the behavior of a component, without breaking its usage, or modifying its extensions.
+- For example in the project we have a Repository interface and RepositoryImp class which is extend or implement Repository       interface methods *now* if we want to modify something or add a function for example